Bhati0078/Transport-Data-Analysis-with-PowerBI/README.md

 * There seems to be a significant discrepancy between capacity utilization rate values across visualizations (Domestic & Intercom).
 Further investigation is needed to understand this consistency.

+# Recommendations
+* Analyze the reasons behind the high cost per mile for domestic shipping to identify potential areas for cost reduction.
+* Explore expanding intercom trips to capitalize on their higher average revenue per mile.
+* Investigate the factors contributing to Minnesota's high revenue as a destination state.
+* Conduct a thorough review to reconcile the discrepancies in capacity utilization rate values.